whoadrian/AudioVideoMerger/README.md

-# Simple tool built in Python, that uses FFmpeg to take 1 video and multiple audio files.
-See Release folder.
+## Audio-Video Merger Tool makes it easy to merge 1 video with multiple audio files.

 * For each audio file, it will output a copy of the video, merged with the respective audio file.
 * The output folder is next to the video’s location.